Katerina420/Data-Analysis-Portfolio/README.md

 If you enjoy it and want to check codes and other figures, it would be better to run the analysis file, there are all details of the whole comparison.

+In addition, there is BrootStrap Resamping in this file, which is an application of Applied Statistics.
+Hope you enjoy it.

 ## Interactive Dashboard of trend of video games by Excel PivotTable
 Interactive Dashboard is one of most convenient method to combine whold data analysis and present to your audiences.
 I made an interactive dashboard, contains the trend of video games from 1980 to 2020, through three individual Excel spreadsheets.